top of page

 No matter how complex my hair is to White people, I still love it very much.
 I remind myself of all the countless styles we have that they don’t.
 That my hair can, dare I say, do anything.

+Yara Shahidi does these talks about hair routine.
+How she continues to brighten her hair by taking the time when you have time.
 Hortense believes that any Black women shouldn’t subject themselves at a minimum when it comes to the beauty of their hair.
 That it's both vulnerability and positivity.

 It’s vulnerable because when you edit your head too much up to a point where it no longer looks like you and more of what society molds you as, it dents what you really think about your hair due to other opinions.
-Yet it’s also a positivity given how Black hair breaks ties from any other hair.
-We may have some hostilities with our locks beyond belief, but it’s ours and loving it is the first step towards full acceptance.
+It’s not the easiest to shape.
+Yet it’s also a positivity given how Black hair breaks ties from any other.
+It’s the only one of its kind.

 Everyone is welcome.